 A serious diagnosis is extremely stressful.
 However, for many of the individuals that Dr. Rediger has studied, life before diagnosis was also filled with stress.
 Learning new ways to manage it, by activating the parasympathetic nervous system through meditation or other means, apparently contributed to their recoveries.

-Listen to learn what the rest of us can learn about staying healthy from those who have experienced unusual spontaneous remissions.
+Listen to find out what the rest of us can learn about staying healthy from those who have experienced unusual spontaneous remissions.
 We don’t want to give anyone false hope.
-Why should we be just as concerned about false hopelessness?
+Why shouldn’t we be just as concerned about false hopelessness?